Rodrigo winner keeps Benfica last-16 dream alive

 BRUSSELS A 90th-minute strike by Rodrigo gave Benfica a 3-2 victory over Anderlecht to keep alive their hopes of reaching the Champions League knockout rounds on Wednesday.

-With Olympiakos Piraeus' 2-1 defeat at Paris St Germain, the Greek side and Benfica are equal on seven points apiece in Group C, six behind PSG, before the final matches on December 10 to settle second place in the group.
+With Olympiakos Piraeus' 2-1 defeat at Paris St Germain, the Greek side and Benfica are equal on seven points apiece in Group C, six behind PSG, and separated by minimal goal difference going into the final group games.

-Benfica are at home to PSG while Olympiakos host Anderlecht with the Greeks holding the advantage of a better head-to-head record against the Portuguese if they remain equal on points.
+Benfica are at home to PSG while Olympiakos host Anderlecht on December 10.

 For the Belgian side, who have taken just one point from five games, all hopes of continuing to play in European tournaments this season evaporated.